JsIqbal/Docker-B1/lecture-2/lecture-2.md

 1. analysis part of the brain and
 2. storage part of the brain.

-all the experience that a human xan have are never lost from the brain.
+all the experience that a human brain have are never lost from the brain.
 Like:

 1. all the things seen by the eye are stored.